-- Given an immediate opportunity to discuss the experience with an adult whom they feel safe with and whom they find easy to talk to; - Offered reassurance to ensure that they feel safe again; - Take part in a program to help build-up their self-esteem, confidence and resilience with an appropriate member of staff; - Referred to a buddy/peer mentor if appropriate; - Referred to a counsellor if appropriate; - Offered continuous advice and support for their parents; - Informed about the outcome of the investigation into their concerns; - Referred to Children's Services where appropriate (e.g. where there are safeguarding concerns); - Invited to attend a mediation (restorative practice) meeting with the pupil who bullied them to resolve issues and prevent a reoccurrence.
+- Given an immediate opportunity to discuss the experience with an adult whom they feel safe with and whom they find easy to talk to; - Offered reassurance to ensure that they feel safe again; - Receive pastoral care and may take part in a program to help build-up their self-esteem, confidence and resilience if needed; - Referred to a buddy/peer mentor if appropriate; - Referred to a counsellor if appropriate; - Offered continuous advice and support for their parents;

+- Informed about the outcome of the investigation into their concerns; - Referred to Children's Services where appropriate (e.g. where there are safeguarding concerns); - Invited to attend a mediation (restorative practice) meeting with the pupil who bullied them to resolve issues and prevent a reoccurrence.